ianfun/xcc/README.md

-## The XCC Compiler
+## The XCC C Compiler

-XCC is a Clang-like C compiler.
+A clang-like C compiler.

 ![](screenshots.png)